 The spindle system is at the heart of the cutting ability for the CNC machine.
-The power, run time capability, speed variability, and tooling availability will dictate how well the CNC machine will meet the cutting requirements.
+The power, run time capability, speed variability, and tooling availability will dictates how efficiently the CNC machine will meet the cutting requirements.
 There are multiple options available for a CNC machine.
-Table 6 shows the three types of spindle systems that are regularly used in desktop CNC machines.
+Table 6 above shows the three types of spindle systems that are regularly used in desktop CNC machines.
 Table 6 also compares some of the feature and options for each type.

-Spindle System Power ver Capabilities to engrave Capabilities to Shape/Route/Cut Cost Range Variable Comparrison Image available (W) Wood Metal Plastics wood Metal Plastics (USD) Cooling Speed Dremel Tool 20 E <192 • • • • • • 40-120 • • Router A Provide State 700-2400 • • • • • • 50-400 • • Spindle 275-2200 • • • • • • 150-3500 • • Not Available Available or Moderate Standard of Sta or Yes
+Spindle System Spindle System Power Capabilities to engrave Capabilities to Shape/Route/Cut Cost Range 6 " Variable Comparrison Comparrison Image available (W) Wood Metal Plastics wood Metal Plastics (USD) Cooling Speed Dremel Tool TO THE PARTY OF <192 • • • • • • 40-120 • • Router ALLE THE 700-2400 • • • • • • 50-400 • • Spindle 275-2200 • • • • • • 150-3500 • • Not Available Not Available